ASVEL Basket

-ASVEL Basket, currently known as LDLC ASVEL for sponsorship reasons, is a French professional basketball team located in the commune of Villeurbanne, a suburb of Lyon, France.
+ASVEL Basket, known as LDLC ASVEL since 2018 due to sponsorship reasons, is a French professional basketball team located in the commune of Villeurbanne, a suburb of Lyon, France.
 The club, which is the basketball section of the ASVEL multi-sports club, competes at the highest level of French basketball, the LNB Élite.
-The club's home games are played in both the OL Arena and the Astroballe which have a seated capacities of 12,523 and 5,560 respectively.
+The club's home games are played in both the OL Arena and the Astroballe which have seating capacities of 12,523 and 5,560 respectively.

 Founded in 1948, the team is the most successful in French basketball with 21 LNB Élite championships and 10 French Cup titles.

-In 2014, Tony Parker became the president of the club.
-In 2017, Nicolas Batum became the club's director of basketball operations.
 In June 2019, football club Olympique Lyonnais's holding company OL Groupe purchased a 25% stake in the ASVEL men's team, plus a 10% stake in the ASVEL women's team, in a deal worth around €3.7 million.
 The deal also included a plan for a new EuroLeague-standard arena.

 History

 The parent club was founded in 1948, with the merger of two multi-sport clubs in Lyon and vicinity; ASVEL is an acronym combining the names of the predecessor clubs—Association Sportive Villeurbanne and Éveil Lyonnais.
 In its history, ASVEL has won 21 French Pro A League championships, 10 French Cups, two French Supercups, one French Federation Cup, and one Semaine des As Cup (French Pro A Leaders Cup), which makes it the most titled basketball club in France.

 In 2014, former San Antonio Spurs star and France national team player, Tony Parker, became the club's president.

 In the French Pro A League 2015–16 season, ASVEL won its 18th French League title, after beating Strasbourg IG 3 games to 2 in the French Pro A League Finals.
 ASVEL was down 2–0 in the series, but won three games in a row to take the championship.

 In March 2017, NBA player, Nicolas Batum, became a shareholder in Infinity Nine Sports, the main investment company behind the club, and took over the position as director of basketball operations.
 Tony Parker remained majority owner, and ASVEL President.
 In 2018, the club signed a 10-year name sponsorship agreement with Groupe LDLC.
 The club also changed its main team colors from the original white and green to white and black, and changed its main logo design.

 In 2019, ASVEL returned to the EuroLeague after the organisation decided to give the team a wild card for two years.

 In the 2021–22 season, ASVEL won its third Pro A championship in a row, its first three-peat in 32 years after beating Monaco in the Finals.
+Over the next few seasons, ASVEL largely disappointed - with Monaco and later, Paris Basketball overtaking ASVEL in the Pro A, and poor showings in the EuroLeague.